-The Fund will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in the Investment Manager's ESG Principles and Guidelines document and will exclude companies that derive: (a) more than 10% of annual revenues from the production and/or distribution of armaments; (b) more than 30% of annual revenues from the production or distribution of thermal coal and; (c) more than 5% of annual revenues from the production of tobacco.
+The Fund will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in the Investment Manager's ESG Principles and Guidelines document and will exclude from the Fund's holdings companies that derive more than 10% of their annual revenues from: (i) the production and/or distribution of alcohol; (ii) the production and/or distribution of military weapon systems and components, and provision of support systems and services for production of military weapon systems and components;(iii) the production and/or distribution of adult entertainment; (iv) Fossil Fuel extraction and production; (v) the provision of gambling services; or (iv) the retail sale of tobacco.
+The Investment Manager also excludes companies that derive more than 5% of their annual revenues from the production of tobacco.